 Temporal arteritis is a form of GCA.
-The temporal artery runs over the temple to the outside of the eye.
+The temporal artery runs over the side of the head to the outer eye.
 This needs care right away to prevent vision loss or a stroke.

 Copyright © Nucleus Medical Media, Inc.

 The exact cause of GCA is unknown.
 The immune system attacks healthy arteries.
 This causes inflammation.
-It’s not known what causes the immune system to be overactive.
+It is not known what causes the immune system to be overactive.

-- Who have polymyalgia rheumatica —causes stiffness and pain the neck, shoulder, or hip muscles
+- Polymyalgia rheumatica —causes stiffness and pain the neck, shoulder, or hip muscles

 GCA may cause: